ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #exobject title="Example Object definition"}

-This example defines an Object "foo" that is defined in the default namespace (full address: `#/sdfThing/foo`), containing a property that can be addressed as
+This example defines an Object "foo" that is defined in the default namespace (full address: `#/sdfObject/foo`), containing a property that can be addressed as
-`#/sdfThing/foo/sdfProperty/bar`, with data of type boolean.
+`#/sdfObject/foo/sdfProperty/bar`, with data of type boolean.
 <!-- we could define a URN-style namespace that looks exactly that way -->

 <!-- TODO: Maybe this paragraph should be reworded -->
 Some of the definitions are also declarations: the definition of the entry "bar" in the property "foo" means that each instance of a "foo" can have zero or one instance of a "bar".
 Entries within `sdfProperty`, `sdfAction`, and `sdfEvent`, within `sdfThing` entries, are declarations.
-The `sdfThing` itself can also
+The `sdfObject` itself can also
-describe other instances of (potentially nested) `sdfThing` that form part of instances of the Thing as a whole.
+describe other instances of (potentially nested) `sdfObject` or `sdfThing` definitions that form part of
+instances of the Thing as a whole.

 # Names and namespaces